yairchu/svg-simplify/README.md

 This is due to software not supporting all of SVG's features.

-Specifically, the ["mask"](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/mask) feature is not supported by several programs.
+## Simplified features

-`svg-simplify` replaces masks with gradients **in some situations**.
-It may crash or still have bugs so be sure to verify its results!
+* ["mask"](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/mask). `svg-simplify` replaces masks with gradients **in some situations**
+* css rules for each class are grouped together (some engines don't support them being split over several rules)

 ## Installation